luciuschoi/fontawesome5-rails/README.md

 ## Usage

+In Font Awesome 5 Free version, there are 3 types of font:

+  - Regular : `<i class="far fa-address-book"></i>`
+  - Solid   : `<i class="fas fa-address-book"></i>`
+  - Brands  : `<i class="fab fa-apple"></i>`

+If you want to know the how to use in detail, you can visit https://fontawesome.com/how-to-use/web-fonts-with-css.

+The only one step to use Font Awesome 5 in Rails is needed.
 In app/assets/application.scss, import fontawesome-all.css as follow:

 ```scss
 ···